openforis/sepal-doc/docs/source/team/contribute.rst

 .. note::

-    To know more about the forking system in GitHub, see `this link <https://docs.github.com/en/github/getting-started-with-github/fork-a-repo>`_
+    To learn more about the forking system in GitHub, see `this article <https://docs.github.com/en/github/getting-started-with-github/fork-a-repo>`_

 .. figure:: ../_images/team/contribute/fork_landing.png
     :alt: Landing page of the forked project

     Landing page of the forked project.

-We are now ready for a local installation.
+We are now ready for local installation.

 Local installation
 ^^^^^^^^^^^^^^^^^^